-We offer baby scans all the way throughout your pregnancy from 6 weeks until 42 weeks of pregnancy.
-We do not substitute NHS pregnancy scans however we are here to provide additional baby scans.
-We can guarantee you 5 star client care by our qualified members of staff in accordance with our 5 star core values.
+We offer pregnancy scans from 6 weeks to 42 weeks of pregnancy.
+We do not substitute NHS pregnancy scans however we are here to provide additional reassurance scans for you We can guarantee you 5 star client care by our qualified members of staff in accordance with our 5 star core values.

 NHS 12-week pregnancy scan